rudsondant/cardgame-js/README.md

 # cardgame-js
-Cardgama.js eis Javascript library for make easy cardgames developing!
+Cardgama.js is a Javascript library for make easy cardgames developing!
 It is suitable for browser games in HTML5.